jdoores16/Elect_Enginv1/replit.md

 - Task tabs: Date-based naming (YYMMDD_T#) with auto-incrementing daily counters
 - Independent AI context: Each tab has unique session ID for "divided brain" operation
 - AI responds independently to Home tab and all Task Build tabs

+**Project Builds (Future Feature)**:
+- Projects are where data will be saved and stored long-term
+- Unlike Task Builds, Project Builds persist chat, files, outputs, and workflow learning
+- Accessible via "Create New Project Build" and "Open Project Build" buttons (currently disabled)

 # User Preferences